cwhelan/cloudbreak/README.md

 genomic features from the alignments, and for calling insertion and deletion variants from those features.

+You can get Cloudbreak by downloading a pre-packaged release from the "releases" tab in the GitHub repository, or by building from source as described below.

 ##Building From Source

 To build the latest version of Cloudbreak, clone the gitub repository.
-You'll need to install Maven to build the executables. (http://maven.apache.org/) Enter the top level directory of the Cloudbreak repository and tyoe command:
+You'll need to install Maven to build the executables. (http://maven.apache.org/) Enter the top level directory of the Cloudbreak repository and type the command:

 `mvn package`

-This should compile the code, execute tests, and create the final jar file in the `target/` directory.
+This should compile the code, execute tests, and create a distribution file, `cloudbreak-$VERSION-dist.tar.gz` in the `target/` directory.
+You can then copy that distribution file to somewhere else on your system, unpack it with `tar -xzvf cloudbreak-$VERSION-dist.tar.gz` and access the Cloudbreak jar file and related scripts and properties files.

 ##Dependencies